aspleym/TDT4250-Assignment-1-2/README.md

 3. Navigate to the following directory:
 (`/studyplan.xtext/src-gen/studyplan/xtext/`)
 4. Open the file `Department.xmi` to edit data.
-5. For generating a html-file navigate to the following directory: and run `GeneratorMain.java`.
+5. For generating a html-file run `GeneratorMain.java`.
   a.
 PS!
 Remember to re-run `GeneratorMain.java` after changes to the data.

 ## Content